-ON THIS PAGE: You will find information about how many children are diagnosed with this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many children are diagnosed with this type of cancer each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

 ALL is the most common type of childhood cancer.
-It is estimated 2,670 children ages 14 and younger and 410 adolescents between the ages of 15 and 19 will be diagnosed with ALL this year.
+Approximately 3 of 4 children who are diagnosed with leukemia are diagnosed with ALL.
 It is most common in children younger than 5.

-The five-year survival rate is the percentage of children who survive at least five years after the cancer is found.
-The five-year survival rate of children with ALL has greatly improved over time and is now more than 85%.
-For children diagnosed with acute leukemia, those who remain free from the disease after five years are generally considered “cured” because it is very rare for acute leukemia to recur after this amount of time.
+The 5-year survival rate tells you what percent of children live at least 5 years after the cancer is found.
+Percent means how many out of 100.
+The 5-year survival rate for children with ALL has greatly improved over time and is now 89%.
+For children diagnosed with acute leukemia, those who remain free from the disease after 5 years are generally considered “cured” because it is rare for acute leukemia to recur after this amount of time.